This post introduces one of the foundational strategies of power.

 This story is also relevant because of what it says about the relationships between ego and behavior.

-When people feel unhappy with their circumstances, or feel that their ego is threatened, they increase their anger and hatred towards the low-warmth/high-power.
+When people feel unhappy with their circumstances, or feel that their ego is threatened, they project their anger and hatred towards the low-warmth/high-power.

 Which is why low-warmth/high-power is a breeding ground for frenemies.